0jscsshtml/brickscodes/README.md

   * Upon clicking the link, the user is automatically returned to the form page, where the token is validated, and the form is pre-filled with the saved data.
   * Subsequent submissions, whether normal or draft, will update the existing record in the database (no new entries), with proper data sanitization.

+* Form Frontend Update ACF/WP options (Module)
+  * Adds a custom form action: 'update-options'.
+  * By default, only user roles with the 'manage_options' capability can update options.
+  * Includes an option to exclude specific user roles from this form action.
+  * Supports both WordPress and ACF options.
+  * For WordPress options, you can update any option by providing the option name.
+For array-type options, you need to provide both the option name and the specific key.
+  * Supports updating ACF options pages.
+You can select an ACF options page from the list, and the corresponding fields will automatically populate in the repeater mapping field.

 * Confirmation Popup Modal Before Submission (Module)
   * Set form custom action 'Confirm Before Submit', Select your popup template.
   * When the user clicks send/submit on the form, a confirmation popup will automatically appear, but only if all validations are successfully passed.
 No actions will proceed until the user confirms the submission.